arunkumar-mourougappane/arunkumar-mourougappane/README.md

 - C++ !!
 Its bigger than you think and its ever growing.

 🤔 I’m looking for help with ...
-- Developing the RF2.4 protocol which is as reliable as TCP/IP.
+- Developing esp32 firmware projects.
+Its all the rage now!
 - Astronomy of course, I am noob there.
 - Hardware Testing for different Projects or PCB Realization.